RJSMART-11/Group_Project_One/README.md

  ### Summary Recommendations:
  As detailed in the report, RIPPED has made the following recommendations based.

-•The Heavy weight - NASDAQ Portfolio has the greatest return potential of $633,339.
+- The Heavy weight - NASDAQ Portfolio has the greatest return potential of $633,339.
-•The Heavy weight - SPY Portfolio has the least downside return potential with $80,192.
+- The Heavy weight - SPY Portfolio has the least downside return potential with $80,192.

  ## 1. Detailed Analysis Outcomes